Longitudinal bulk strain solitons in a hyperelastic rod with quadratic and cubic nonlinearities: Acknowledgements

-We would like to thank O. Kurkina, A. Mikhailov, D. Pelinovsky, Y. Stepanyants and T. Talipova for useful references and discussions.
+We would like to thank O.E.
+Kurkina, A.V.
+Mikhailov, D.E.
+Pelinovsky, Y.A.
+Stepanyants and T.G.
+Talipova for useful references and discussions.
 We are also grateful to the organisers of the conference SCT-19 in honour of V.E.
 Zakharov's 80th Birthday where some of these discussions have taken place.
-F.~Garbuzov and Y.~Beltukov acknowledge the financial support from the Russian Science Foundation under the grant no. 17-72-20201.
-The authors declare that they have no conflicts of interests.
+F.E.~Garbuzov and Y.M.~Beltukov acknowledge the financial support from the Russian Science Foundation under the grant no. 17-72-20201.

-\section{Appendix A. Coefficients.}
+\section{Appendix A. Coefficients}

-Coefficients in the equation \eqref{eq_u0_fin} expressed in terms of Young's modulus $E$ and Poisson's ratio~$\nu$ instead of Lame moduli:
+Here, the coefficients in the equation \eqref{eq_u0_fin} are given in terms of the Young modulus $E$ and the Poisson ratio~$\nu$ (instead of the Lame moduli $\lambda$ and $\mu$) and the third and fourth Landau moduli $A, B, C, D, E, F, G$: